rudy-kh/charts_dataset/automatic_analysis/modified_data/README.md

 The original data was modified by adding information about the x axis: whether or not the categories on the x axis are ordered, if yes how.
+Everything else in the annotations.json files was left untacted and was copied into the new version.

 Example: